-A prolapsed disc, herniated disc or slipped disc as it is sometimes known is not simply a disc that has slipped out of place.
+A prolapsed disc herniated disc or slipped disc is not simply a disc that has slipped out of place.
 Intervertebral discs separate the bones of the spine (or vertebrae) and their function is to act as shock absorbers for the spine and allow movement.

-They quite happily allow forwards and backwards movement, sideways movement and twisting.
-However a combination of the two can put excess stress on the spine and damage the discs.
-For example lifting a heavy object and then twisting.
+They quite happily allow forwards and backward movement, sideways movement, and twisting.
+However, a combination of the two can put excess stress on the spine and damage the discs.
+For example, lifting a heavy object and then twisting.

-The intervertebral discs are filled with a gelantinous substance in the middle called nucleus pulposus and when a disc prolapses this jelly-like centre squeezes out and puts pressure on the spinal cord compressing the nerve routes and causing pain.
+Intervertebral discs are filled with a gelatinous substance in the middle called the nucleus pulposus.
+When a disc prolapses this jelly-like centre squeezes out and puts pressure on the spinal cord compressing the nerve routes and causing pain.

-Depending on where the sciatic nerve is pinched will determine where the pain radiates.
-The L5-S1 disc at the very base of the spine is the disc most commonly damaged.
+Depending on where the sciatic nerve is pinched determines where the pain radiates.
+The L5-S1 disc at the very base of the spine is most commonly damaged.